emir-munoz/wikitables/README.md

 ## Packages

-The code is modularized in the following packages:
+The code is modularized into the following packages:

 ### wikitables-dal-release-1.0
 Contains the classes that represent the model of the entire application.